 Not every desert safari activity involves rough movement.
 If you have back pain or spine-related concerns, you can still enjoy the desert by choosing low-impact experiences and skipping high-adrenaline rides.

-• Direct Transfer to the Desert Camp
+- Direct Transfer to the Desert Camp

 Camps are designed for comfort, with cushioned seating, shaded areas, and a calm environment.
-You can sit, relax, and enjoy the desert without strain.
+You can sit, relax, and enjoy the desert without strain. - Cultural Activities

 Henna painting, falcon interaction, traditional music, and watching performances involve little to no physical movement and are generally safe for everyone.
+The Tanoura dance performance and fire show are all enjoyed from comfortable seated viewing areas. - Dinner Under the Stars

 BBQ dinners are served in a relaxed setting with proper seating.
-You can enjoy the food and atmosphere without any physical stress.
+Enjoy the food and atmosphere without any physical stress.
+Read our guide on what is included in a typical Dubai desert safari tour. - Sunset and Sunrise Views

 Guests with back issues can always opt out of adventurous activities like dune bashing or request a very gentle ride.
 Letting your guide know your condition in advance helps them plan a safe and comfortable experience for you.